The phase diagram of two-dimensional fast-rotating ultra-cold fermionic atoms near unitarity: Pairing phase diagram: spin-polarized vortex lattices

-The limitations of saddle point approximation (SPA) used to calculate the phase diagram in Fig.\ref{PhaseDiagram} are discussed in \cite{Pairing}.
-An indicator for the quantitative applicability of SPA is $n\xi^2\gg 1$, where $n$ is atom density and $\xi\sim\sqrt{2\mu/m\Delta^2}$ the BCS coherence length ($\Delta$ is the spatially averaged BCS gap).
-This quantity grows rapidly with density or detuning as shown in Fig.\ref{XiPrm}.
-The only qualitative shortcoming of SPA are the missed vortex liquid phases which are strongly correlated insulators of Cooper pairs with non-universal properties.
-These phases inevitably reside in the vicinity of all superfluid-insulator transitions shown in Fig.\ref{PhaseDiagram} and grow at the expense of the vortex lattice regions, especially at the shown low densities when the number of atoms is not much larger than the number of vortices.
-The SPA still qualitatively captures the boundary between the paired correlated insulators and unpaired atomic quantum Hall states, as well as the bosonic Landau level occupation, and indirectly predicts the existence of exotic metallic and insulating spin-polarized vortex liquids.
-The first order transitions between vortex liquids at different densities and low temperatures are also expected to descend from the $T=0$ ``metal-insulator'' transitions.
-We leave for future research the more detailed studies of vortex liquids, which are potentially responsible for the unconventional properties of strongly correlated states in high-temperature superconductors \cite{Ong}.
+The limitations of saddle point approximation (SPA), which was used to calculate the phase diagrams, are discussed in \cite{nikolic:144507}.
+An indicator for the quantitative applicability of SPA is $n\xi^2\gg 1$, where $n$ is atom density and $\xi\sim\hbar\sqrt{2\mu/m|\varphi|^2}$ the BCS coherence length. $\xi$ grows rapidly with density or detuning as shown in Fig.\ref{XiPrm}.
+The stability of integer quantum Hall insulators against fluctuations is guaranteed in the mean-field regimes when $\xi$ is large, while otherwise pronounced instabilities in the particle-hole channel can occur (for example, as found in Ref.\cite{Tesanovic1994, Moller2007}).

+The only qualitative shortcoming of SPA reflected in the phase diagram are the missed ``vortex liquid'' phases which can be viewed as strongly correlated insulators of Cooper pairs with non-universal properties.
+Starting in a superfluid state, quantum fluctuations can lead to first order vortex lattice melting and result with a number of different phases, including density waves and fractional quantum Hall states of Cooper pairs (with even-denominator filling factor).
+These phases inevitably mask all second order superfluid-insulator transitions shown in Fig.\ref{PhaseDiagram} and grow at the expense of the vortex lattice regions, especially at the shown low densities when the number of atoms per vortex is of the order of one.
+The SPA still qualitatively captures the boundary between the paired correlated insulators and unpaired atomic quantum Hall states, and indirectly predicts the existence of metallic and insulating spin-polarized vortex liquids formed in various bosonic Landau levels.
+The $T=0$ ``metal-insulator'' transitions at finite $h$ are expected to survive within vortex liquid states as a remnant of broadened Landau levels.
+We conclude with a note that vortex liquids may be responsible for some unconventional properties of high-temperature superconductors \cite{Ong2007}.